View regular version View for small screens (PDA) View print version

 The warrior speaks...

 Of all the bad things that can happen to a warlord on her way to redemption, easily the worst is having an angry bard to deal with.
-And if she is justifiably angry, then fighting all the demons in the Underworld at once would be a welcome reprieve.
+And when she is justifiably angry, then fighting all the demons in the Underworld at once would be a welcome reprieve.

 Unfortunately, at the moment, she has every right to be angry.